puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you disable or don't configure this setting, users can ignore Microsoft Defender SmartScreen warnings and continue to the site.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.

   #### Supported features:
   - Can be mandatory: Yes
   - Can be recommended: No